Guide

 Retina Displays: Do You Need 2x?

-The exception: if your brand is built around premium aesthetics and your audience skews toward new Apple devices, the extra resolution might matter.
-For most sites, it's over-engineering.
+If your brand is built around premium aesthetics and your audience is mostly on new Apple hardware, maybe.
+For everyone else, it's over-engineering.

 The Meta Tags